affiliate disclosure

 GTmetrics Core Web Vitals performance scores

-Then, here are some of the after-optimization GTmetrics performance and Core web Vitals scores…
+Then, here are some of the after-optimization GTmetrics performance and Core Web Vitals scores…

 Improved GTmetrics performance score